Department of Health

 Key messages

-• Congenital syphilis can result in stillbirth, prematurity, and other adverse consequences in an affected baby.
+• Congenital syphilis can result in stillbirth, prematurity, and other adverse consequences in affected babies.

 • Birthing hospitals must be made aware of a mother's syphilis infection, even if it has been treated.